spiffe/java-spiffe/java-spiffe-core/README.md

 ### Configure a timeout for X509Source initialization

-The method `X509Source newSource()` blocks waiting until a X509 context is fetched.
-The X509 context fetch is retried using an exponential backoff policy with this progression of delays between retries: 1 second, 2 seconds, 4, 8, 16, 32, 60, 60, 60...
+The method `X509Source newSource()` blocks waiting until a X.509 context is fetched.
+The X.509 context fetch is retried using an exponential backoff policy with this progression of delays between retries: 1 second, 2 seconds, 4, 8, 16, 32, 60, 60, 60...
 It retries indefinitely unless a timeout is configured.

 This timeout can be configured either providing it through the `newSource(Duration timeout)` method or using a System property:

-`spiffe.newX509Source.timeout=30`
+`spiffe.newX509Source.timeout=PT30S`

-The Time Unit is seconds.
+The `timout` duration is expressed in `ISO-8601` format.

 ## JWT Source